tensorflow/probability/tensorflow_probability/python/edward2/README.md

 In Edward2, we use [`RandomVariables`](https://github.com/tensorflow/probability/blob/master/tensorflow_probability/python/edward2/random_variable.py)
 to specify a probabilistic model's structure.
-A random variable `rv` carries a probability distribution (`rv.distribution`).
-It is a TensorFlow Distribution instance governing the random variable's methods such as `log_prob` and `sample`.
+A random variable `rv` carries a probability distribution (`rv.distribution`), which is a TensorFlow Distribution instance governing the random variable's methods such as `log_prob` and `sample`.

 Random variables are formed like TensorFlow Distributions.